A snapshot: schools in Budapest considered (but not necessarily chosen) by English-speaking expats.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 School developed curriculum; ages 1-12; co-ed; day; independent; privately owned; 175 students

 Started life as a tiny nursery but has now grown to include a kindergarten and primary school, all teaching in English.

 Founded in 1908 and located on the outskirts of Budapest.
-One of around 500 global schools, run by the Agency for French Education Abroad (AEFE) and authorised by the French Ministry of Education.
-Just under 100 per cent pass rate in the French Baccalaureate and Brevet with over half the graduates scoring a 'tres bien' - is impressive as around 40 different nationalities attend the school, including a high number of Hungarian students who do not have French as a first language.
+One of the Agency for French Education Abroad (AEFE) network of around 500 global schools.
+Just under 100 per cent pass rate in the French Baccalaureate with over half the graduates scoring a 'tres bien'.
+Impressive results as around 40 different nationalities attend the school, including a large number of Hungarian students.